 The addition of raw seeds and nuts such as hemp seeds, almonds, and others are fed because they provide beneficial essential nutrients.
 Additionally, raw nuts and seeds are a plant source of fats.
 However, it is important to keep these ingredients to a minimum within a BARF model diet and be sure to prepare them for optimal digestion.

-Seeds, like hemp seeds, are beneficial in their use to balance out the fatty acids (LA:ALA) within a raw diet.
-Other seeds that provide this benefit is flax and chia seeds.
-However other seeds and nuts, such as almonds and sunflower seeds, do not provide benefits for fatty acid balance; but do have beneficial nutrients in addition to the healthy fats they provide.
+Seeds, such as hemp seeds, are beneficial in their use to balance out the fatty acids (LA:ALA) within a raw diet.
+Other seeds that provide this benefit are flax and chia seeds.
+While seeds and nuts such as almonds and sunflower seeds do not provide much benefit for fatty acid balance, they do have beneficial nutrients in addition to the healthy fats they provide.